 Pill’s not in her story enough, though it’s fairly charming.

 The one with Eisenberg misfires.
-He’s ineffectual, Page’s woefully miscast and Gerwig’s great but underutilized.
+He’s ineffectual, Page’s woefully miscast (not because he’s playing a girl), and Gerwig’s great but underutilized.

 Allen experiments with narrative here… and doesn’t seem to like the results.